Here are a few tips. Think about:

 Penalty points and speeding fines could result in a higher premium, so drive carefully.
 Also remember that if you get six or more penalty points in your first two years of driving, your licence will be cancelled.

 You could consider a Pass Plus driving qualification, which may help lower your premium by showing your competence as a safe and skilled driver.

-Consider the type of car you have and its value
+The type of car you own, and its value

-The car you have and how much it costs can affect your insurance.
-If your first car is new, high powered or a luxury model, you’re likely to have a high premium.
-While a standard model with a smaller engine might not be quite what you want, it could save you money on your car insurance.
+The value of your car, and even the model, can affect your insurance.
+If your first car is a new, high-powered or luxury vehicle, your premium will most likely be higher.
+While a more basic model with a smaller engine might not be what you want, it could save you money in the beginning.